Menu

 We are the only 501(c)(3) non-profit educational company dedicated to serving the interests and needs of building owners, facility management personnel, architects, contractors, installers, inspectors, code enforcement officers (and other AHJs), and suppliers—everyone involved with installing, inspecting, testing, and maintaining egress and fire doors.
 Maintaining and improving life safety in buildings and structures for the public at large.

-Our Next Live Online DSI Training & Certification Class Begins on October 8th.
+Our Fall 2024 Online DSI Training & Certification Class is underway.

-Join us for our fall session in October!
+Join us next year for our spring session!

 Here's a short clip from our first session of our Spring '24 class: